 Q: Do I need to give the creator of the sample credit?

 A: No, you do not need to provide credit to the creator of a sample you use.
 Additionally, you should not use the name or likeness of a creator in your track, or in promotion of your track, without their express permission.

 Q: What do you mean by not being able to use the “likeness” of an artist in my work?

-A: Because the sample is included in a larger composition, the sample is covered by the royalty-free license even if the sample is solo'd at some point in the track.
+A: Because the audio sample is included in a New Recording, the sample is covered by the royalty-free license even if the sample is soloed at some point in the track.

 Q: Can I use Splice content as training/modeling data for AI?